RTEMS/rtems-docs/c-user/config/general.rst

     pool is very undesirable.

-    In high memory environments, this is desirable when you want to use the RTEMS "unlimited" objects option.
+    In high memory environments, this is desirable when you want to use the :ref:`ConfigUnlimitedObjects` option.
 You will be able to create objects until you run out of all available memory rather then just until you run out of RTEMS Workspace.

 .. index:: CONFIGURE_UNLIMITED_ALLOCATION_SIZE